If You Are Fighting Deportation or Removal . . .

 - You have a criminal conviction, perhaps several years ago.

 - You were entitled to temporary protection under a program, like TPS, DACA, or VAWA, but your period of protection has expired.

 Whatever your immigration situation, this is not the time to give up.

 Deportation Can Have A Disastrous Impact On You And Your Loved Ones

-If the government has filed deportation papers against you, you probably feel worried and confused.
+If the government has served a Notice To Appear and filed removal charges against you, you probably feel worried and confused.
 You do not know what will happen to you.

 You risk being torn from your family, your friends, and your community.

 You risk losing the country which has now become your home – especially if you arrived as a small child.
 You risk being sent back to a country where you are now a stranger.

 And it could be worse for your spouse and children.